-The world’s largest selection of high school directed reading courses.
-Read without limits with thousands of opportunities to customize your learning needs.
+A large selection of high school directed reading courses.
+Read without limits with so many opportunities to customize your learning needs.

 These Directed Reading courses can be used to support your local high school diploma plan as electives, dual credit or to support after graduation plans to assist with college acceptance, career enhancement, or a special life interest.